limo-app/limo/README.md

 sym links will automatically used instead if hard links do not work.

 ## Planned features

-**Reverse Deployer**
-Optionally either moves all files or all files not belonging to the base game from its target directory to its source directory, displays them as mods and links them back in.
-This is similar to how MO2's overwrite directory works.

 **BG3 Deployer**
 Similar to how the *LOOT Deployer* currently works, this will automatically add mods to the *modsettings.lsx* file in order to better support modding Baldurs Gate 3.